-One of the best perks of Delta Air Lines’ two premium credit cards, the Platinum SkyMiles and Reserve SkyMiles cards from American Express, is the Companion Certificate.
+One of the best perks of Delta Air Lines’ two premium credit cards, the Platinum Delta SkyMiles and Reserve Delta SkyMiles cards from American Express, is the Companion Certificate.

 The companion certificate is good for buy-one, get-one (plus taxes) airfare on almost any domestic Delta flight.
 Platinum SkyMiles cardholders earn a certificate good for a main cabin round-trip or one way ticket.
 Reserve cardholders earn a certificate good for a round-trip in main cabin, Comfort+ or First Class.

 When used correctly, this perk can be worth far more than the $195 fee on the Platinum SkyMiles card, or even the $450 fee on the Reserve card.

 Small business owners and sole proprietors (and even those who do a little freelance work) can double down on this perk.
 The Platinum Business SkyMiles and Reserve for Business SkyMiles cards from Amex OPEN also come with companion certificates.

 It takes a full year from the time a card is opened for the first Companion Certificate to post.
 Both cards come with some Delta purchase credits that kick in the first year, which should offset the initial fee.
 After the first year, cardholders earn another certificate each anniversary.

 After paying the first renewal fee, the Companion Certificates can be found along with other travel vouchers in the Certificates and Ecredits section of a Delta.com account.

 Choosing an Eligible Flight